agentforge/agentforge/docs/ingest.md

 `python3 watch.py`

 move files into the `/app/collector/hotdir` from the local docker cache volume.
+JSON files will be stored from here in the `/app/collector/` dir.

 ## Pre-processing Guide

+TODO: Clean up the JSON files with this handy script

 ## How to Process Documents

+Run the ingestion script from agentforge:

+`python3 scripts/ingest.py`

+This will take some time.
+After this complete the data is uploaded into specified vectorstore in your `.env` and can be loaded into an Agent model.

 ## Backup Computed Vectorstore to Disk

+Move the saved vectorstore into the backup folder.

 ## User Guide for Domain